goharbor/harbor/docs/user_guide.md

    The endpoint can be another Harbor instance, or a non-Harbor registry.
 Currently, the following non-Harbor registries are supported:

-   - Ali Cloud Container Registry
-   - Helm Hub
+   - Docker Hub
    - Docker registry
-   - Huawei SWR
+   - AWS Elastic Container Registry
    - Azure Container Registry
-   - AWS Elastic Container Registry
+   - Ali Cloud Container Registry
-   - Docker Hub
    - Google Container Registry
+   - Huawei SWR
+   - Helm Hub

    ![Replication providers](img/replication-endpoint2.png)

 1. Enter a suitable name and description for the new replication endpoint.
 1. Enter the full URL of the registry to set up as a replication endpoint.

    For example, to replicate to another Harbor instance, enter https://harbor_instance_address:443.
-The registry must exist before you create the endpoint.
+The registry must exist and be running before you create the endpoint.
 1. Enter the Access ID and Access Secret for the endpoint registry instance.

    Use an account that has the appropriate privileges on that registry, or an account that has write permission on the corresponding project in a Harbor  registry.

    **NOTES**:
     - AWS ECR adapters should use access keys, not a username and password.
 The access key should have sufficient permissions, such as storage permission.
-    - Google GCR adapters should use the entire JASON key generated in the service account.
+    - Google GCR adapters should use the entire JSON key generated in the service account.
 The namespace should start with the project ID.
 1. Optionally, select the **Verify Remote Cert** check box.

     Deselect the check box if the remote registry uses a self-signed or untrusted certificate.